r-neal-kelly/doticu_fix_blank_names/README.md

 # Fix Blank Names
-Just a small SKSE plugin that removes blank names from all references around the player every five seconds.
+Just a small SKSE plugin that periodically restores all reference names that have become blank.
 No scripts, just plain super-fast C++!
+Comes with a .ini file with a handful of settings.

 ### Requirements
 - Skyrim SE 1.5.97